init-fun/i_am_a_blogger_now/README.md

 # i_am_a_blogger_now_AM_I
-A blog application using Django.
+A work in progress blog application using Django.